 - using cool compresses on the afflicted area

 - avoiding sitting or standing for too long

 - increasing your water intake

 - elevating your legs and hips when possible

 4. Your vagina’s pH levels change

 Translation: You’re likely going to smell and taste different — so heads up when your significant other is down under.
-That taste may be more “metallic or salty,” according to The Journal of Perinatal Education.
+That taste may be more “metallic or salty,” according to

 A change or increase in odor — while likely occurring because of your fluctuating hormones — may also seem more pungent to you because your olfactory senses are also heightened during pregnancy.